erlange/INACOVID/README.md

 Independent effort of providing up-to-the-minute time-series reports in JSON and CSV format for analytical purposes.

+### Datasets
 Datasets are automatically scheduled to refresh every hour at the 11th minute as specified in the [Action workflow](https://github.com/erlange/INACOVID/actions) of this repo including the below chart, however if there is no update from the data sources then the data on this repo will not change.

-The data sources are from the [Official Government Site](https://covid19.go.id/peta-sebaran) and the [ArcGIS Covid dashboard of Indonesia.](https://inacovid19.maps.arcgis.com/apps/opsdashboard/index.html#/81a3572883014c0088a62e1f320c97e1)

-### Datasets

-The data files are stored in the [data](https://github.com/erlange/INACOVID/tree/master/data) folder categorised in tabular format (CSV) and JSON respectfully.
+The data files are stored in the [data](https://github.com/erlange/INACOVID/tree/master/data) folder categorised in tabular format (CSV) and JSON respectively.

 <table>
 <thead>